vinodjohn/inloan-server/README.md

 including Spring Boot, Spring Data JPA, Spring MVC.
 This project is intended to serve as a backend service that interacts with a database for user and loan management.

-_Please note that the initial task was to build only loan decision with single endpoint.
+_Please note that the initial task was to build only loan decision engine with single endpoint.
 But to add some additional features, the app has been developed with security through ID code, saving loan offer, application and contracts to the DB.
 Also, Admin user can modify the credit_modifier, loan limits etc. through the front-end application._

 The front-end application can be found **here** - [GitHub](https://github.com/vinodjohn/inloan-client)